-Pieridae Energy Limited (the "Company" or "Pieridae") is a publicly traded, Canadian based Company in the business of developing, producing and processing natural gas, and the production of natural gas liquids ("NGL's").
+Pieridae Energy Limited (the "Company" or "Pieridae") is a publicly traded, Canadian based Company in the business of developing, producing and processing natural gas, natural gas liquids ("NGL's") and sulphur.
 The common shares of Pieridae trade on the Toronto Stock Exchange ("TSX") under the symbol PEA.
 The Company was incorporated on May 29, 2012, under the laws of Canada.
 It is headquartered at 3100, 308 - 4th Avenue SW, Calgary, Alberta, T2P 0H7.

-Many of the Company's oil and natural gas activities involve jointly owned assets.
+Many of the Company's activities involve jointly owned assets.
 The consolidated financial statements reflect only the Company's proportionate interest in such activities and are comprised of the Company and its subsidiaries.
-Significant subsidiaries include Pieridae Alberta Production Ltd., Pieridae Energy (Canada) Ltd., and Goldboro LNG Limited Partnership.
+The majority of Pieridae's assets and business activities are held in a wholly owned subsidiary, Pieridae Alberta Production Ltd.